Menu

 There are only seven rhinoceros left in the Chyulu Hills in southern Kenya, but with your help, this population can grow.

 Currently, the rhinos are carefully protected by Big Life Foundation and the Kenya Wildlife Service (KWS).
-They are under the constant surveillance of 61 dedicated Big Life rhino unit rangers, 37 camera traps and regular aerial patrols.
-As a result of this protection, for the last six years, there have been zero successful rhino poaching incidents in the Chyulus.
+They are under the constant surveillance of 54 dedicated Big Life rhino unit rangers, 48 camera traps and regular aerial patrols.
+As a result of this protection, for over eight years, there have been zero successful rhino poaching incidents in the Chyulus, although there have been natural losses.

 However, the habitat is capable of supporting a much larger population.
-Just 60 years ago when famous big game hunter turned conservationist J. A. Hunter lived here, the surrounding area was home to thousands of rhino.
+Just 60 years ago, when famous big game hunter turned conservationist J. A. Hunter lived here, the surrounding area was home to thousands of rhinos.

 Alex Hunter, one of Royal African Safaris’ Partners, is J. A. Hunter’s grandson.
 Alex is passionate about this project and is a dedicated member of our Royal African Foundation team.
 We are working with Big Life to ensure this isn’t the end of the story for rhinos in the Chyulus.

-The Chyulus’ population is of critical value to rhino conservation as it is a genetically independent population of eastern black rhino, that has not been mixed with any other populations.
-So by translocating other rhino into this area we can not only bring the Chyulu rhino back from the brink of extinction we can strengthen the entire black rhino gene pool.
+The Chyulus population is of critical value to rhino conservation as it is a genetically independent population of eastern black rhinos that has not been mixed with any other populations.
+So, by translocating other rhinos into this area, we can not only bring the Chyulu rhino back from the brink of extinction, but we can strengthen the entire black rhino gene pool.

-This is a long term and ambitious, big-budget project, but it will have a huge impact.
+This is a long-term and ambitious, big-budget project, but it will have a big impact on the Chyulu rhinos and the future of their species.

 Donate

 You can donate to this project through our Royal African Foundation.
-100% of your donation will go to the project you choose and your donation to our registered 501(c)(3) organisation is tax-deductible as provided for by law.
-If you are in Canada and don’t have US source income you can make a tax-deductible donation to the project through Big Life Canada.
-Just add in the comments that it is for the Royal African – Big Life Rhino Project and 100% of your donation will go to the project.
-Please contact Emma our Foundation coordinator at emma@royalafrican.com if you have any questions.
+100% of your donation will go to the project you choose, and your donation to our registered 501(c)(3) organisation is tax-deductible as provided for by law.
+If you are in Canada and have US source income, you can also make a tax-deductible donation to our 501(c)(3) charity or you can donate to this project through Big Life Canada.
+Just let us know and we will make sure 100% of your donation will go to the project.
+Please contact us if you have any questions.

 Return to the Foundation homepage